kevinpboylan/Snort-Practice/README.md

 --- Getting Set Up ---

 Kali's default sources list doesn't include access to Snort.
 Why?
 Good question.
 My thinking is that Kali is primarily a distro for OFFENSIVE security, and setting up an IDS is outside of that mission.
-In fact, an IDS probably ins't meant to be on a workstation at all.
+In fact, an IDS probably isn't meant to be on a workstation at all.
 Regardless, getting Snort running requires first adding to Kali's default repository.

 First, open the sources list to edit:
 ```